mkrufky/node-native-json/README.md

 <a name="tests"></a>
 ### Tests

-To run the NAN tests do:
+To run the native-json tests do:

 ``` sh
 npm install